fenago/puppet-course/quickstart/md/Lab_2.md

 the type of resource that\'s being notified.
 When it\'s a service, the default action is to restart the service.

-Usually, with the package-file-service pattern, the file notifies the service, so whenever Puppet changes the contents of the file, it will restart the notified service to pick up the new configuration.
-If there are several files that affect the service, they should all notify the service, and Puppet is smart enough to only restart the service once, however many dependent resources are changed.

-The name of the resource to notify is specified as the resource type, capitalized, followed by the resource title, which is quoted and within square brackets: `Service['mysql']`.

 ### Resource ordering with require